muammar/mkchromecast/README.md

 * psutil.
 * mutagen.
 * [Soundflower](https://github.com/mattingalls/Soundflower/).
-* PyQt5 for the system tray (optional if you want to use the system tray menu).
+* PyQt5 (optional if you want to use the system tray menu).

 If you want more control, you may want to use `ffmpeg` as backend.
 In that case you need the following: